 From there, Ginsberg and Peter Orlovsky moved to Paris, renting a room at a shabby boarding house that came to be known as the Beat Hotel, because it was frequented by Beat writers and artists.
 Sometimes, the house manager, Madame Rachou, would accept paintings or manuscripts from her tenants if they couldn't pay the rent.

 Joined by old pal Gregory Corso, Ginsberg completed work on his second most famous epic poem, Kaddish, while Corso wrote his classic poems Bomb and Marriage.
 Burroughs joined them later, and they helped him edit the manuscript for his brilliant, landmark novel, Naked Lunch (1959).

-Ginsberg was an anti-Vietnam War and free speech activist in the U.S. during the late 1960s, and appeared at demonstrations on college campuses.
-When the Hell's Angels motorcycle gang attacked a particular anti-Vietnam War protest in 1965 at the Oakland-Berkeley city line, slashing banners and screaming, "Go back to Russia, you fucking communists!"
+The bikers slashed banners and screamed, "Go back to Russia, you fucking communists!"
 Ginsberg befriended them and gave them LSD as a gesture of goodwill.
 The Hell's Angels were so impressed by the courage of Ginsberg and his friend, legendary writer Ken Kesey, that they vowed not to attack the next day's protest.

-In between antiwar and free speech protests, Ginsberg helped found the Jack Kerouac School of Disembodied Poetics at the Naropa Institute in Boulder, Colorado, where he frequently taught, as did his old friend, William S. Burroughs.
+In between antiwar and free speech protests, Ginsberg helped found the Jack Kerouac School of Disembodied Poetics at the Naropa Institute in Boulder, Colorado, where he frequently taught, as did his old friend, William S. Burroughs and other famous writers.

 Quote Of The Day